MikePacey/Lancaster-HEC/docs/filestore.rst

 temporary/transient files in temp.

 **Clean up your filestore regularly.**
-With the ability to run hundred of jobs simultaneously, user filestore can quickly become cluttered with files (e.g. job stdout and stderr files).
+With the ability to run hundreds of jobs simultaneously, user filestore can quickly become cluttered with files (e.g. job stdout and stderr files).
 Small files in particular have a relatively high space overhead - even a small file will consume 32k of quota due to metadata